d1ck5on/HTML-File-Server/README.md

 # HTTP File Server

-An HTTP1.1 server that acts as a file store.
+A HTTP1.1 server that acts as a file store.

 ## Quick start